Resume and Short Career Summary

 Silver Prize, April 2014 issue of Art Ascent, an Art and Literary Journal

-Distinguished Artist award, August 2016 issue Art Ascent Art & Literature Journal.
+Distinguished Artist award, August 2016 and October 2018 issues Art Ascent Art & Literature Journal.
 The journal is an international art magazine that showcases artists and writers.

 New York art critic Vincent Katz selected my work for the Critics Residency program at Maryland Art Place.
 The yearlong program included an exhibition, a catalogue with a critical review, and a public forum at which I spoke.